What is it?

-- If you are feeling itchy, applying lotion or a cool washcloth to the area may satisfy the urge to scratch.
+- If you are feeling itchy, placing lotion or a cool washcloth on the area may lessen the urge to scratch.

-Medications may be prescribed to manage itchiness.
-Antihistamines, sedatives or antidepressants are medications that have anti-itch properties.
+Medications may be prescribed to help with the itchiness.
+Antihistamines, sedatives, and antidepressants are medications that can help with itchiness.

 When should I contact my care team?

-If itching is stopping you from sleeping or is not controlled by skin-care measures, contact your care provider.
-If itching gets worse or you notice signs of infection, contact your care provider.
+If itching is stopping you from sleeping or is not managed by skin care, contact your care provider.
+If itching gets worse or you see signs of infection, contact your care provider.

 Ensslin CJ, Rosen AC, Wu S, Lacouture ME.
 Pruritus in patients treated with targeted cancer therapies: systematic review and meta-analysis.
 Journal of the American Academy of Dermatology.
 2013;69(5):708-20.

 Fischer A, Rosen AC, Ensslin CJ, Wu S, Lacouture ME.
 Pruritus to anticancer agents targeting the EGFR, BRAF, and CTLA-4.
 Dermatologic therapy.
 2013;26(2):135-48.

 Mayo Clinic.
 Itchy skin (pruritus) - Symptoms and causes.
 2018.